HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-note-intro.md

 1.  the encounter the report occurred within
 1.  instant the report was released
 1.  an author (actor) producing the report
+2.  {:.new-content}a reference one or more test results
 2.  {:.new-content}a reference one or more images*
 3.  {:.new-content}a reference to one or more DICOM imaging studies*
 4.  a reference to the full report (presentedForm)